responsibility: Content

 2.4.4 Link Purpose (In Context)

-A link’s destination must be clear from either the link text itself or the surrounding sentence context.
+The purpose of each link must be clear from the link text itself, or the surrounding context.

 2.4.6 Headings and Labels